-As much as scientists hate to admit it, not every debate can be solved in the lab.
-This is especially true of politics.
+Not every debate can be solved in the lab, especially political debate.
 Before I scare you off, we’re not going to delve into discussion of red and blue (and purple), but rather the involvement of scientists in politics.

 Earlier this year, discussion around the March for Science and scientists’ political involvement brought polarized opinions back into the public eye.
 Though both sides raise valid points, it appears unlikely that either side will convincingly triumph over the other.

 One side of the discussion reminds us that scientists are people and, further, citizens.
 As such, scientists should be able to be civically involved without negative consequence on their career, just as those in other professions are able to do.
 Indeed, all citizens have the right and duty to be publicly engaged in a functioning democratic republic.

 However, by engaging in political advocacy, scientists risk damaging their credibility as impartial sources and seekers of knowledge.
 Herein lies the catch-22.
 If a particular scientist is known to promote a particular scientific agenda then their scientific results begin to be viewed with skepticism.
 The worst charges accuse scientists of falsifying data to promote their own agendas.
 Though only about 2% of scientists self-reported scientific misconduct according to a 2009 study by Daniele Fanelli, it does happen, and these few cases are enough to cast doubt on an entire profession’s ability to compartmentalize.